Foreign trade of medieval Novgorod: Refinement and internal competition

 In some cases, raw materials such as glass were refined in Kiev to products such as glass bracelets (see also Kievan Rus' ornament), before being distributed within Kievan Rus' to domestic cities such as Chernigov, Novgorod, and the towns of Rostov-Suzdal'.
-By the 12th century, workshops for enamelled glassware and other products were also being established in these cities, sparkling commercial competition with the Kievan artisans from whom they had learnt the trade.
+By the 12th century, workshops for enamelled glassware and other products were also being established in these cities, sparking commercial competition with the Kievan artisans from whom they had learnt the trade.

 Merchants, taxes and regulation

 The church of St John the Forerunner on the Torg was one of the merchants' churches and held weight and length standards.

 Analysis of birch bark documents has shown that the trade involved Novgorodians from almost all social strata: professional merchants, landowners, peasants and moneylenders.

-The merchants carrying out the trade with Western Europe and other Rus' cities were called gosti.
+The merchants carrying out the trade with Western Europe and other Russian cities were called gosti.
 Some of them formed associations, of which the most famous were the associations of wax merchants known as Ivan's Hundred and the associations of the overseas merchants.

 Novgorod Torg, on the other side of the Volkhov from the Kremlin, was the centre of trade in the city.
 The quays, trade rows, merchants' churches and foreign merchants' courts were all located there.
 Objects belonging to German merchants, including a birch-bark document with an inscription in Latin, have been found during excavations of the Gothic Yard.
 Disputes between merchants were under the jurisdiction of the merchant court which included the tysyatsky and two representatives of the merchants.
 It sat near the church of St John the Forerunner in the Torg, where the weight and length standards were kept as well.

 Trade dues were initially collected by the princes but in the 13th century the merchants' corporations got this right.
 The rules of trade were codified in agreements between Novgorod its princes Vsevolod and Yaroslav.
 The agreements set the level of dues Novgorodian merchants paid in lands belonging to the prince and prohibited establishing customs houses and interfering in international trade.
 These terms served as a precedent and were renewed in all subsequent agreements between Novgorod and its princes until the end of the republic.